dewey/paste-my-taste/README.md

 Up until December 2022 it was available on pastemytaste[.]com but unfortunately due to an accident the domain expired.

-If you need a demo username try mine: [apfeltalkdewey](https://www.last.fm/user/tehwey) (No judging, my account is more than 10 years old and you can't change your username on Last.FM 🤔
+If you need a demo username try mine: [tehwey](https://www.last.fm/user/tehwey)

 ## Configuration and Operation